johndeedly/devops-linux/README.md

   ## which files to install via setup name and distro
   options:
     - [...]
-  ## legacy entry to define environment variables.
-I'm not sure whether it should be marked deprecated or not.
-  env_vars:
-    - [...]
   ## the path to the target device to write the cloud image onto. "auto" tries to find a hard drive on it's own, but errors out when nothing is found.
   target: auto
   ## (local) mirror link to the base of archive.archlinux.org